-- In periods of extended dry weather, dust suppression may be necessary along haul roads, site roads, around borrow pit areas and other infrastructure to ensure dust does not cause a nuisance.
-If necessary, water will be taken from stilling ponds in the site's drainage system and will be pumped into a bowser or water spreader to dampen down haul roads, borrow pit and site compounds to prevent the generation of dust where required.
-Water bowser movements will be carefully monitored to avoid, insofar as reasonably possible, increased runoff. - All plant and materials vehicles shall be stored in dedicated areas (on site). - Areas of excavation will be kept to a minimum, and stockpiling will be minimised by coordinating excavation, spreading and compaction. - > Turbines and construction materials will be transported to the site on specified haul routes only. - The agreed haul route roads adjacent to the site will be regularly inspected for cleanliness and cleaned as necessary. - The site access roads will be checked weekly for damage/potholes and repaired as necessary.

-- > The transport of construction materials to the site that have significant potential to cause dust, will be undertaken in tarpaulin or similar covered vehicles where necessary. - > The transport of dry peat and spoil, that has the significant potential to generate dust, to the on-site borrow pits will be minimised.
-If necessary, excavated peat and spoil will be dampened prior to transport to the borrow pits. - A Construction and Environmental Management Plan (CEMP) will be in place throughout the construction phase (see Appendix 4-4).
+- Sporadic wetting of loose stone surface will be carried out during the construction phase to minimise movement of dust particles to the air.
+In periods of extended dry weather, dust suppression may be necessary along haul roads and around the borrow pit area to ensure dust does not cause a nuisance.
+If necessary, water will be taken from stilling ponds in the site's drainage system, and will be pumped into a bowser or water spreader to dampen down haul roads, borrow pit and site compound to prevent the generation of dust where required.
+Water bowser movements will be carefully monitored to avoid, insofar as reasonably possible, increased runoff. - > All plant and materials vehicles shall be stored in dedicated areas (on site). - > Areas of excavation will be kept to a minimum, and stockpiling will be minimised by coordinating excavation, spreading and compaction. - > Turbines and construction materials will be transported to the site on specified haul routes only. - > The agreed haul route roads adjacent to the site will be regularly inspected for cleanliness, and cleaned as necessary. - > The transport of construction materials to the site that have significant potential to cause dust, will be undertaken in tarpaulin or similar covered vehicles where necessary. - Natural screening such as trees and shrubs will be retained where possible on the site of the Proposed Development (for example, trees are being retained around the proposed borrow pit location, and areas of forestry around the wind farm site) to aid in the containment of dust.
+The local roads are also lined with trees and hedgerow vegetation along much of their length. - A Construction and Environmental Management Plan (CEMP) will be in place throughout the construction phase (see Appendix 4-8).
 The CEMP includes dust suppression measures.